selivan/selivan.github.io/_posts/2018-07-27-ipset-save-with-ufw-and-iptables-persistent-and.md

 **UPDATE 2020-04-14**: Removed unnecessary `DefaultDependencies=no` line, that prevented ExecStop commands from running on shutdown/reboot.
 Thanks to @pepoluan.

+**UPDATE 2021-05-14**: Add `-exist` option, allowing correct service restart when ip sets are already in use by iptables.
+Thanks to @stefanlasiewski.

 I could not find any standard solution for saving [ipset]((http://ipset.netfilter.org/)) rules together with iptables.
 Apparently, everybody who uses them have to create custom shell scripts for this task.

 There are two most popular solutions for managing firewall in Ubuntu/Debian: